 The study consists of 5 reach pairs on five separate streams in the western Cascade Mountains of Oregon.
 Two of the reach pairs (W-100, W-113) are located on private Weyerhaeuser Co. land, and three (LOON, CHUCK, MCTE) are located on U.S. Forest Service land, one of which (MCTE) is situated in the HJ Andrews Experimental Forest.
 Stream reaches were 90 meters in length and treatment gaps were 40 to 60 meters in diameter situated approximately in the middle of treatment reaches.
 Reach pairs were spaced x meters apart to moderate any effects of the upstream reach on downstream conditions.

 Sampling lasted two years with pre-treatment data gathered during summer 2017 and post-treatment data gathered during summer 2018.
 Canopy gaps were cut in the treatment reach during the winter of 2017-18 to permit adequate time for response to the canopy manipulation.
-The reach pair design with pre and post treatment years is intended to account for inherent environmental variation among streamsyears.
+The reach pair design with pre and post treatment years is intended to account for inherent environmental variation among streams and between years.

 All of the streams are wadeable, fish-bearing streams with bankfull widths of 1-8 meters.
 Fish-bearing streams were purposefully selected to provide management-relevant results for protecting salmonids.
 Small streams were chosen for ease of sampling and to maximize the effect of a canopy opening manipulation since smaller streams can be more heavily shaded.
 The streams run through 40-60-year-old forests that had previously been harvested without leaving a riparian buffer.
 The result is a forest stand homogenous in age with a homogenous canopy structure, as defined by its early seral development stage.
 Stream-side vegetation predominantly consists of red alder (Alnus rubra) and douglas fir (Pseudotsuga menzesii) which provide shade and allocthonous carbon inputs to the streams.